-In the winter, the roof’s edge can experience a massive amount of build up from the weight of the snow and many other kinds of debris.
+In the winter, the roof’s edge can experience a massive amount of build-up from the weight of the snow and many other kinds of debris.
 Your roof’s edges could have structural damage from ice dams that form in the cold.
 Having the proper ventilation system installed can protect your roof’s edge from damage.
 Checking the edge’s pitch for any changes to help decide if you need a new flashing.

 Remove Built Up Debris

-When keeping in mind Kansas roofing, understand that this guide isn’t just a precaution for the winter, as keeping your roof free of debris, dirt, and leaves play an important role in maintaining the health of your roof.
-Your roof collects these debris over time.
+When keeping in mind Kansas roofing, understand that this guide isn’t just a precaution for the winter, as keeping your roof free of debris, dirt, and leaves plays an important role in maintaining the health of your roof.
+Your roof collects this debris over time.
 Since this debris holds moisture, the dirt and leaves on your roof could create mold on your roof.
 Cleaning debris from your roof encourages uncontaminated water drainage and promotes the structural integrity of your roof.
 Remember to use heavy gloves when picking up heavy debris from your roof.

-Remove Hanging Branches Over Or Near Roof
+Remove Hanging Branches Over or Near Roof

-While trees can add protection from sunlight during the hot summers, the potential that they can damage your roof during the cold winter during heavy storms.
+While trees can add protection from sunlight during the hot summers, the potential is that they can damage your roof during the cold winter during heavy storms.
 Branches can also damage the shingles and dent your roof on impact.
-Trees can carry many different debris that can fall onto the roof and cause mold or mildew to build up.
+Trees can carry much different debris that can fall onto the roof and cause mold or mildew to build up.
 You can trim any branch hanging over your roof, however, if more than 25% of the tree is hanging over the home, then the best option is to remove the tree entirely.
 Young trees can be manipulated to grow in certain directions if maintained properly.

 Clean Out Gutters

-Maintaining your gutters is absolutely essential in protecting your roof from any damages that can occur in the winter.
+Maintaining your gutters is essential in protecting your roof from any damage that can occur in the winter.
 You can prepare your gutters from extensive damage by installing screens or guards.
 Water damage can be very dangerous to the integrity of the roof.
 During the fall, leaves can accumulate in your gutters.
 An overflow of snow and water could result in damage to the roof, the siding, and the trim of your home.
 Your gutters could get so damaged that they can even fall off if they collect too much snow.